sparkfun/nRF52840_Breakout_MDBT50Q/README.md

 License Information
 -------------------

-This product is as _**open source**_ as we can make it!
-Various bits of the code have different licenses applied, only the Soft Device is closed-source.
+This product is _**open source**_!

 Please review the LICENSE.md file for license information.

-If you have any questions or concerns on licensing, please contact techsupport@sparkfun.com.
+If you have any questions or concerns on licensing, please visit the [SparkFun Forum](https://forum.sparkfun.com/index.php) and post a topic.
+For more general questions related to the SparkFun Pro nRF52840 Mini, please visit this section of the forum: [Pro nRF52840 Mini (DEV-15025): Questions and Issues](https://forum.sparkfun.com/viewtopic.php?f=99&t=50430)

 Distributed as-is; no warranty is given.

 - Your friends at SparkFun.

-_<COLLABORATION CREDIT>_